mdnu838/OpenMux/CONTRIBUTING.md

-# Contributing to OpenCascade
+# Contributing to OpenMux

-Thank you for your interest in contributing to OpenCascade!
+Thank you for your interest in contributing to OpenMux!
 This document provides guidelines and instructions for contributing.

 ---